xingboyang20/ace-configuration-api-samples/basics/docs/CONFIGURATOR.md

 ### `<MultivaluedInput>`

+The `<MultivaluedInput>` component renders variables that allow multiple assignments, known in the Configuration API as *multi-assign variables*.
+Before diving in to the component, let's review how multi-assign variables work using the options of a bicycle as an example.

-Before diving into the component, let's review how assignments to variables that accept multiple assignments are different from "normal" assignments.
-If we think about options for a bicycle, you may have an **options** variable with values **bottle** and **carrier**.
-We can display that in a UI like this:
+Say that **options** is a multi-assign variable with two values **bottle** and **carrier**.
+We can display the variable in a UI like this:

 ```
 Options
   Bottle    🔘 Yes   🔘 No
   Carrier   🔘 Yes   🔘 No
 ```
 For each value:

-- The user can select "yes, I want this option" or "no, I don't want this option".
+- The user can select 'Yes' (I want this option) or 'No' (I don't want this option).
-- The system can select "yes" or "no" because of a rule.
+- The system can select 'Yes' or 'No' due to defaults or rules.
-- The system can mark "yes" or "no" as incompatible.
+- The system can mark 'Yes' or 'No' as incompatible due to rules.

-This means that, when we make assignments and render the current configuration, we need more than just the variable and value: We also need to know if it "yes" or "no".
-In the `/configure` endpoint, the "yes" case is the considered the typical case and is treated without special attention.
-The "no" case is called "excluded".
+When we make assignments and render the current configuration, we need more than just variable and value: we also need to know if the value is included in the configuration ('Yes') or excluded ('No').
+The 'Yes' case is handled the same as a normal value assignment.
+For the 'No' case, we need to examine the `excluded` state of the value; if it has an `assigned` property, then the value should be excluded ('No').

-Below is a sample response for a variable that accepts multiple assignments.
-As we can see, the `values` have an extra `excluded` state.
+Below is a sample response for a multi-assign variable.
+As we can see, the variable has a property `allowMultipleAssignments`, and the variable's values have an extra `excluded` state.

 ```json
 {